Bloomberg Philanthropies Awards for Global Tobacco Control

 To address this prevalent issue, the Bloomberg Initiative to Reduce Tobacco Use works with partners to help cities and countries pass and implement MPOWER policies, measures proven to reduce use and protect people from harm.

-W: Ministry of Health Senegal
+W: Ministry of Health and Wellness, Mauritius

 Contact